relentlesscoder/WSE/homework3/readme.md

 Damping factor: 0.9
 Iteration: 2

-Explaination:
+Explanation:
-According to Larry Page and Sergey Brin's original whitepaper from Stanford, The Anatomy of a Large-Scale Hypertextual Web Search Engine, which became the blueprints for Google.
+According to Larry Page and Sergey Brin's original white paper from Stanford, The Anatomy of a Large-Scale Hypertextual Web Search Engine, which became the blueprints for Google.
 PageRank is based on the random surfer model.
 Essentially, the damping factor is a decay factor.
 What it represents is the chance that a user will stopping clicking links and get bored with the current page and then request another random page (as with directly typing in a new URL rather than following a link on the current page).
 This was originally set to about 85% or 0.85.
 If the damping factor is 85% then there is assumed to be about a
 15% chance that a typical users won't follow any links on the page and instead navigate to a new random URL.
 And the computation of PageRank is a iterative process,  According to Lawrence Page and Sergey Brin, about 100 iterations are necessary to get a good approximation of the PageRank values of the whole web.
-So in our project, we selected the combination of 0.9 as the damping factor and 2 iterations and we obtained the above Spearman conefficient value.
+So in our project, we selected the combination of 0.9 as the damping factor and 2 iterations and we obtained the above Spearman coefficient value.

 The full results are below:
 0.9  2   0.4468566840544932